“The mind withers and the soul may fade,

 His eyes and mouth were open and his fists were clenched, he had wounds on his hands and markings on his wrist consistent with being bound or tied up, he had bruises all over his body and a wound on his head suggesting he had been both beaten and hit in the head with an object.

-They also found a mark around his neck, consistent with strangulation with an object similar to the necklace he often wore, which oddly was in the possession of one of the officers who strangely pulled it out of his own pocket and handed it to Dana after Colin’s body was discovered.
-They also noted petechial hemorrhaging, a symptom of strangulation.
+They also found markings around his neck, consistent with strangulation with an object similar to the necklace he often wore, which oddly was in the possession of one of the officers who strangely pulled it out of his own pocket and handed it to Dana after Colin’s body was discovered.
+According to the pathology report, however, strangulation was not the believed cause of death.

 You can learn more about Colin’s murder investigation in this Radio Free Europe / Radio Liberty article.

-Due to the American medical examiner’s findings, Colin’s family and friends wish to have his case in Russia reopened and have already appealed the initial ruling.
+Due to the American medical examiner’s findings that the manner of death was homicide, Colin’s family and friends wish to have his case in Russia reopened and have already appealed the initial ruling.
 The family has hired a lawyer, but even with the support of the U.S. Embassy in Russia they have not been able to reopen the case and their requests have gone unanswered.

 Who would do this to such a caring young man?
 If you know anything about Russia then you know how immensely corrupt both government officials and department officials are, this includes police and investigative agencies and even state run media.
 You would also know that many criminal groups claiming to be representing state interests go unchecked and have been committing unforgivable human rights violations.